LucasRoesler/lucasroesler.github.io/content/post/2017/beer-spring-hefeweizen.md

 This is the full grain recipe for a 5 gallon batch

 > Grains:
-> - 5.5 lbs.
-Weyermann Pale Wheat malt
+> - 5.5 lbs Weyermann Pale Wheat malt
 > - 4 lbs German Pilsner malt
 >
 > Hops: